Is this Career Right for You?

 7.Do I meet all of the minimum requirements of the job?

-8.Do I have effective keyboarding skills and can I type 43 net words per minute with an accuracy rate of 95%?
+8.Do I have effective keyboarding skills and can I type 43 net words per minute with 95% accuracy?

-2.Work in an environment that may require prolonged sitting, wearing a headset, tracking multiple computer screens, and be exposed to noise disturbances for an extended period of time?
+2.Work in an environment requiring prolonged sitting, wearing a headset, tracking multiple computer screens, and exposure to noise?

-3.Understand that I will be required to work weekends, holidays, birthdays and special occasions and the impact it may have on my personal and family life?
+3.Understand that you will be required to work weekends, holidays, and special occasions, and that this may impact family life?

-5.Communicate calmly and professionally with callers who are in various emotional states (e.g. angry, confused etc.) and may use profane language?
+5.Communicate calmly with callers who may be angry, confused, or use profane language?

-6.Work in an environment that requires managing sustained periods of moderate to high levels of stress?
+6.Work in an environment that requires managing sustained periods of moderate to high stress?

 Results

-If you answered Yes to all of these questions we invite you fill out an application!
+If you answered “Yes” to all, we invite you to fill out an application !